xp-dojo/consumer-driven-contracts/README.md

 ![](architecture.png)

-In this part of the session, we would like you to start all of the services, starting with the discovery-service, then the account-service then the atm and mobile services.
+In this part of the session, we would like you to start all of the services, starting with the _discovery-service_, then the account-service then the atm and mobile services.

 Have a play with them withdrawing money from the ATM and transfering monies in the mobile application.
 If you have any problems ask one of us in the room to help you.
 > Top tip: to start a service find the service main class in src/main/java and right click to find the runner.